OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation.md

 Applications interact with devices by engaging the **filesystem** layer, which opens a **device special file** (aka device node) under `/dev` that corresponds to the device being accessed.
 Each device special file has standard **owner, group and world permission** fields.
 Security is naturally enforced just as it is when standard files are accessed.

+### Linux System Troubleshoot

+#### Syslog files

+_Syslog files_ log the timestamp, source IP, service name, actions from users

+It is useful in may ways:

+- system side error debugging
+- monitor service actions for abnormal activities
+- fix network issues

+Some mostly accessed sys logs:

+- `/var/log/cron`: for crontab
+- `/var/log/dmesg`: core check on start up
+- `/var/log/lastlog`: last logged in for each account
+- `/var/log/maillog`: record SMTP provider's and POP3 provider's info and log
+- `/var/log/messages`: all system error info will be here
+- `/var/log/secure`: logs for any actions to do with passwords
+- `/var/log/wtmp`, `/var/log/faillog`: records correct logged in users and failed log in attempts
+- `/var/log/httpd/`, `/var/log/news/`, `/var/log/samba/`: each service's own logs

+**system services related to logs**

+- `syslogd`: for logging system and network info
+- `klog`: for logging anything from core
+- `logrotate`: for switching and getting rid of old large log files

 ### Other Misc.
 Linux Utilities

 #### Printing